pixlcore/pixl-xyapp/README.md

 Since the `limit` is set to 5 items per page, and `offset` starts at `0`, then the next page (page 2) will be at offset `5`.
 This link is simply a hashtag anchor tag, which doesn't reload the browser page, but will instead be caught by the navigation system, and call your page's `onDeactivate()` then its `onActivate()` with the new values.
 It is up to your page code to redraw the table with the new data chunk and new `offset` value.

-Instead of generating hashtag anchor links, you can optionally provide a custom JavaScript function in a `pagination_link` property, which will be written into the HTML as an `onMouseUp` handler on each link, and called instead of a standard link.
+Instead of generating hashtag anchor links, you can optionally provide a custom JavaScript function in a `pagination_link` property, which will be written into the HTML as an `onClick` handler on each link, and called instead of a standard link.
 Note that it must be a string and globally accessible, so remember the `$P()` shortcut to get access to the current page.
 Example:

 ```javascript
 	pagination_link: '$P().tableNavClick'